2019 Social Impact Scholarship Awards

-The Harvard Business School Association of Northern California (HBSANC) is accepting applications for our annual scholarships for outstanding Bay Area non-profit leaders.
-We wish to bring promising non-profit leaders together with outstanding HBS faculty and alumni to unleash their potential to have significant community impact.
-The scholarship will enable the CEO or Executive Director of a locally based non-profit to attend Strategic Perspectives in Nonprofit Management (SPNM) at Harvard Business School.
+The Harvard Business School Association of Northern California (HBSANC) is accepting applications for our annual scholarships for outstanding Bay Area nonprofit leaders.
+The scholarship will enable the CEO or Executive Director of a locally based nonprofit to attend Strategic Perspectives in Nonprofit Management (SPNM) at Harvard Business School.
 After attending this energizing session, the recipients may obtain pro bono consulting and advisory support from Bay Area alumni through the HBSANC Community Partners program.

 - Broad-scale exposure, building awareness and reach to thousands of Bay Area HBS alumni through our voting platform where alumni select the final award recipients.

-- Acceptance to attend the SPNM program from July 15-21, 2018, under full scholarship.
+- Acceptance to attend the SPNM program from July 14-20, 2019, under full scholarship.
 (Includes payment of the program’s tuition, books, case materials, accommodations and most meals.
 Travel expenses to HBS are also covered with a stipend up to $700.)
 This is an intensive week of interactive learning on-site at the HBS campus residential executive facilities.
 For a full program description, visit the HBS Executive Education website.

 - A pro bono consulting or brainstorming session with Bay Area HBS alumni through HBSANC Community Partners following program attendance.